 Sl.
 No. Activity Management and Mitigation Measures Implementing Organisation Monitoring Organisation Reference Extraction of water from public water supply schemes, community spring water sources, community hand pumps, and community wells should be avoided.
 Local community should be consulted (with respect to the quantity of water, time and duration of withdrawal) before finalizing the surface water sources.
-Contractor IE MoRTH Specification 111.1 В. Construction Phase Preparation Activities DEC.
-1 DE C. I. I 1 B.1.1.
-Setting up of all project facilities like Mitigation Measures for Impacts on Land and Water ~~~) f D/ELI construction camp, labour camp, quarry, Topsoil conservation to be carried out as per guidelines given in Annexure 3.7 before setting up the project facilities.
+Contractor CSC MoRTH Specification 111.1 В. Construction Phase · · B.1.
+Site Preparation Activities B.1.1.
+Setting up of all Mitigation Measures for Impacts on Land and Water project facilities like construction camp, labour camp, quarry, Topsoil conservation to be carried out as per guidelines given in Annexure 3.7 before setting up of the project facilities.
 Contractor CSC MoRTH Specification 111.4 borrow area and debris disposal site Once the project facility is setup, it should be entered in the register of sites given in Annexure 3.19 in a chronological order.
-Contractor CSC MoRTH Specification 111.1 Concrete flooring with catch drain and oil interceptors should be constructed for hot mix plant area and work shop, vehicle washing and fuel handling area in construction camps and should be part of construction camp management plan as per the design presented in Drawing no. CE-10-60-11 .
-Contractor CSC BOQ No. 11 Sedimentation trenches should be constructed along the storm water drain in the construction camp as presented in Drawing no. CE-10-60-12 to control soil erosion due to surface run off.
+Contractor CSC MoRTH Specification 111.1 Concrete flooring with catch drain and oil interceptors should be constructed for hot mix plant area and work shop, vehicle washing and fuel handling area in construction camps and should be part of construction camp management plan as per the design presented in Drawing no. PT-1D 60-012 Contractor CSC BOQ No. 11 Sedimentation trenches should be constructed along the storm water drain in the construction camp as presented in Drawing no. PT-1D 60-013 to control soil erosion due to surface run off.
 Contractor CSC MoRTH Specification 111.4 Proper maintenance of vehicles and machineries should be carried out to minimize the spillage of oil.
 Provision should be made for storage of used oil.
 Authorization should be obtained from the SPCB under Hazardous Waste (Management, Handling and Transboundary Movement) Rules, 2008 for collection, storage and disposal of hazardous wastes.
-Contractor CSC Hazardous Wastes (Management and Handling) Rules, 2008 / PART II: MoRTH Specification
+Contractor CSC Hazardous Wastes (Management and Handling) Rules, 2008 / PART II: MoRTH